- Were you injured in a bus accident in Houston on the I-10 or 610 Loop?

 - Perhaps your child suffered an injury in a school bus accident?

 - Maybe you got hit by a METRO while crossing the street in Midtown?

 No matter where your Houston bus accident occurred, you deserve to have someone on your side fighting for you.

 At Stewart J. Guss, Injury Accident Lawyers, our Houston bus accident attorneys are here to help you after a serious accident.
 We have been fighting for victims’ rights for over 2 decades and our track record of success is unparalleled.
 With three Houston locations to choose from, we can be with you whenever – and wherever – you need us most!

 We are a national law firm based in Houston with multiple offices around the country.
-Our Houston Personal injury lawyers also work with affiliate law firms in most states that share our focus and dedication to excellence.
+Our Houston bus accident lawyers also work with affiliate law firms in most states that share our focus and dedication to excellence.
 No matter where you are located, we may be able to help you, so call or contact us now.

 We are open, for FREE, 24 hours a day, seven days a week, at 800-898-4877, or you may contact our Houston Bus Accident Lawyers online to submit your case for review.